omegand/File-Protector/README.md

 - Parallel processing for efficient encryption and decryption of files.
 - Ability to encrypt, decrypt, or perform both actions on a specified directory.
 - Supports keeping older files after decryption/encryption.
+- Support for limiting the amount of files.
+- Support for additionally encrypting file names as well.
 - Argon2id key derivation.
 - Sequential encryption/decryption for better performance and lower memory usage.